QUICK ESCAPE FROM SITE

 Legislation should require that legal proceedings occur on a timely basis.
 Experience has shown, however, that if proceedings are expedited too quickly, a complainant/survivor may withdraw if she feels that it is out of her control.

-For example, in Spain, the Organic Act on Important Reviews of the Code of Criminal Procedure (2002) provided that court hearings in domestic violence cases should come before a judge within 15 days.
-Some complainant/survivors withdrew from the process, suggesting that the speed of the court hearing might make the complainant/survivor feel they aren’t able to make decisions about their relationship at their own pace.
-(See UN Handbook, 3.9.2.)
+For example, in Spain, the Organic Act on Important Reviews of the Code of Criminal Procedure (2002) provides that court hearings in domestic violence cases should come before a judge within 15 days.
+Some complainants/ survivors have withdrawn from the process, suggesting that the speed of the court hearing might make complainants/survivors feel they aren’t able to make decisions about their relationship at their own pace.
+See UN Handbook, Ch.
+3.9.2.